SDGforskning/sdg-strings/SDG09_query_topic_WoS.md

 * Access to financial services for small-scale industrial and other enterprises, including affordable credit.
 * Integration of small-scale industrial and other enterprises into value chains and their participation in both local and international markets.

-According to Indicator metadata 9.3.1, we interpret the term “small-scale enterprises” as encompassing all small businesses, including those classified in smaller categories such as microenterprises <a href="#11">(UN Statistics Division, 2025)</a>.
+According to Indicator metadata 9.3.1, we interpret the term "small-scale enterprises" as encompassing all small businesses, including those classified in smaller categories such as microenterprises <a href="#f3">(UN Statistics Division, 2025)</a>.

-According to the definition provided by <a href="#7">the United Nations Department of Economic and Social Affairs (2023, p.
+According to the definition provided by <a href="#f7">the United Nations Department of Economic and Social Affairs (2023, p.
 2)</a>, we understand that a value chain refers to the set of activities undertaken by companies and workers to move a product from its initial concept to end use and beyond.
 These activities encompass the entire production process, starting from development and continuing through to customer support.
 They may occur within a single enterprise or be distributed among multiple firms within a local economy or across different countries.

 International trade grew significantly after 1990, and one major driver of this growth was the emergence of global value chains (GVCs).
 These chains are considered a key mechanism for creating jobs and fostering sustainable, inclusive economic growth.
 A global value chain is defined as: "…the series of stages in the production of a product or service for sale to consumers.
-Each stage adds value, and at least two stages are in different countries". <a href="#14">(World Bank, 2020)</a>.
+Each stage adds value, and at least two stages are in different countries". <a href="#f5">(World Bank, 2020)</a>.

 For these reasons, we use all kinds of search terms describing value and supply chains in the search process.